DodoGames7/Dodo-Bot/README.md

 Dodo-Bot allows you to change some options before turning it on.
 To do this, check out the `config.json` file present in the source code itself which contains available options to change from!

 # Credits
-Most of code belongs to me.
+Most of code belongs to me (besides the ones credited in credits command).
 You can also credit me using my discord username: "dodogames".
 In case of using my code for development purposes, you may agree to not claim that you made the bot otherwise i may ask you for credit.
+Further information about the use of source code is explained in credits command.